delineateio/delineateio-blog/content/posts/2022-11-21/index.md

 summary: "My career goal is transition over time away from Engineering leadership back to being a hands-on software engineering Individual Contributor (IC).
 This post lays out background, motivation and plan to achieve that change in direction."
 ---

-## tldr;
+## tldr

 Today, I'm firing the starting gun on my career goal to transition away from Engineering leadership back to being a hands-on software engineering [Individual Contributor (IC)]((https://www.linkedin.com/pulse/what-individual-contributors-alison-miles-jenkins/)).
 This post lays out the high level background, motivations and approach I'm intending take to achieve that goal.

 You can follow this journey by ...